higuma/gfm-implementation-checker/README.md

 ## About this document (English | [日本語](README.ja.md))

-This documentation is a helper for Markdown prosessing environments to determine how they render code examples of [Github Flabored Markdown (GFM) Specification (Version 0.29-gfm)](https://higuma.github.io/gfm-implementation-checker/).
+This documentation is a helper for Markdown processing environments to determine how they render code examples of [Github Flabored Markdown (GFM) Spec](https://github.github.com/gfm/) [Version 0.29-gfm (preserved mirror)](https://higuma.github.io/gfm-implementation-checker/).

-The documentation copy all GFM examples 1 to 673 and embed them to markdown files as the same structure as GFM specification.
-On embedding, all charcters `→` which represents tab (U+0009) are substituted to the real tab characters.
+The documentation copies all GFM examples 1 to 673 and embed them to markdown files as the same structure as GFM spec.
+On embedding, all charcters `→` which represent tabs are substituted to the real tab characters (U+0009).

-Some code examples are rendered to other output pages as the following cases:
+Some code examples are rendered to other output pages for the following cases:

 * Examples which contain [link reference definitions](https://higuma.github.io/gfm-implementation-checker/#link-reference-definitions).
 * Examples which contain [HTML blocks](https://higuma.github.io/gfm-implementation-checker/#html-blocks) or [raw HTML](https://higuma.github.io/gfm-implementation-checker/#raw-html).
-* Examples which contain unclosed blocks, or have possibilities to be recognized as unclosed.
+* Examples which contain unclosed [blocks], or [blocks] which may be parsed as unclosed.
-* Examples which have possibilities to affect owner documents or other examples by other reasons.
+* Examples which possibly affect owner documents or other examples by other reasons.

 ## Table of contents